davidlaprade/davidlaprade.github.io/_posts/2022-01-01-80-char-line-limit.md

 1. The optimal line length for reading is 45-75 characters.
 1. We should optimize code for reading, not writing.
-1. On average, code is offset by ~3 chars of whitespace.
+1. On average, code is offset by ~4 chars of whitespace.
 1. Hence, we should have at most ~80 character line limits.

 This is not just personal preference.
-It is based on experimentally-verified features of our psychology, as well as usage patterns in 100 billion lines of open source code.
+It is based on experimentally-verified features of our psychology, as well as usage patterns in [1.8 trillion lines of open source code](#the-problem-of-indentation).
 An 80 character line limit is objectively superior to whatever barbaric, 3-digit limit you currently have in your linter.

 ### The Argument Against 80 Character Lines